vascocosta/gluonscript/docs/reference.md

 ## `fn println(any: Any...): None`

 Writes the string representation of each provided argument to standard output, followed by a newline character.

 ---

+## Module: `iter`

+## `fn filter(list: List, predicate: fn(e: Any): bool): List`

+Returns a new list containing only the elements of the input list for which the predicate function returns `true`.
+The original list is not modified.

+---

+## `fn find(list: List, predicate: fn(e: Any): bool): Any`

+Returns the first element in the list for which the predicate function returns `true`.
+If no such element is found, `None` is returned.

+---

+## `fn map(list: List, f: fn(e: Any): Any): List`

+Returns a new list containing the results of applying the given function to each element of the input list.
+The original list is not modified.

+---

+## `fn take(list: List, n: Int): List`

+Returns a new list containing the first n elements of the input list.
+If n exceeds the length of the list, all elements are returned.
+The original list is not modified.

+---